FabioZumbi12/RedProtect/README.md

 ## Dev builds:
 Available on jenkins: [![Build Status](http://areaz12server.net.br:8080/buildStatus/icon?job=RedProtect)](http://areaz12server.net.br:8080/job/RedProtect/)

-## Jenkins Builds:

-The jar buils are diferent of jenkins builds.
-Jar builds represents internal test builds and test builds, and jenkins builds numbers represents public dev builds.
-This mean jenkins can have new builds, but not new versions.

 ## Maven repository:
 Now you can hook with uchat using maven repository (from Github) to use in your projects.